miki-saarna/acc-balance-and-transactions-app/README.md

-# Account Balance and Transactions App (Plaid API)
+# Account Balance and Transactions App with Plaid API

 ### Table of Contents